Thomas Preining

-Thomas Preining (born 21 July 1998) is an Austrian racing driver, currently competing in Deutsche Tourenwagen Masters, where he is the 2023 champion.
-He also won the 2018 German Porsche Carrera Cup championship.
+Thomas Preining (born 21 July 1998) is an Austrian racing driver.
+He is a Porsche factory driver, and competes in the Deutsche Tourenwagen Masters for Manthey Racing.

+A Porsche protégé since 2017, Preining broke through in DTM, where he has raced since 2022.
+He was DTM champion in 2023 for Manthey Racing, and won the 24 Hours of Spa and 12 Hours of Sebring in 2026.
+Preining has also been a test driver for Porsche's Formula E and LMDh efforts.

 Career

+Karting

+Preining began karting on a holiday in Mallorca at the age of 7.
+A mainstay of Rotax Max Challenge competitions from 2009 through 2015, he won five international karting titles, most notably the 2013 SKUSA SuperNationals and the 2014 RMC Euro Trophy at Rotax Junior level.
+Having alternated karting and Formula 4 in early 2015, the loss of a sponsor effectively put Preining's career on hold.
+Reflecting on it years later, he described it as "a defining time" where he "learned a lot about myself".

 Formula 4

 Preining's first season in single seaters was in 2015 with German team ADAC Berlin-Brandenburg where he competed at the first two rounds in the ADAC Formula 4 Championship where he got a podium in only his third race at this level at Oschersleben.
 Preining finished the season with 16 points.

 Preining competed in another F4 championship in 2015 where he raced at the first round in the Italian F4 Championship at Vallelunga with German team Mücke Motorsport.
-His best finish was 10th.
+His best finish was tenth.

-In 2016 he returned to the ADAC F4 grid for the full season but this time racing for Austrian team Lechner Racing.
-Preining would go on to finished the season with two wins and a further 4 podiums, this helped him to 4th in the championship with 180.5 points.
+In 2016, Preining returned to the ADAC F4 grid for the full season but this time racing for Austrian team Lechner Racing.
+Preining would go on to finished the season with two wins and a further four podiums, this helped him to fourth in the championship with 180.5 points.
 Championship winner, Joey Mawson, finished 193.5 points ahead of Preining.

 Like with the German championship, Preining returned to race in the Italian F4 Championship in 2016.
 He only competed one round and his best result was 12th.

 Porsche Carrera Cup Germany

-In 2017 Preining made the switch from single seater to Sports car where he competed in the 2017 Porsche Carrera Cup in Germany racing for Konrad Motorsport.
-Preining won two races meaning he finished 5 points behind Christian Engelhart in 7th.
-Preining made the switch to his former team Lechner Racing for 2018 where he dominated the season, winning 10 of 14 races and only failing to finish on the podium twice.
+In 2017, Preining made the switch from single seater to Sports car where he competed in the 2017 Porsche Carrera Cup in Germany racing for Konrad Motorsport.
+Preining won two races meaning he finished five points behind Christian Engelhart in seventh.
+Preining made the switch to his former team Lechner Racing for 2018 where he dominated the season, winning ten of fourteen races and only failing to finish on the podium twice.
 He won the championship by 37 points over Michael Ammermüller.